 What We Do

 Ability must be met with opportunity.
-We make small loans (average $150) to fund entrepreneurship.
+We provide loans (average $150) to fund small businesses started by widows and orphans.
 Our repayment rate is 95%.

-Our Burundian staff work with community leaders to identify widows capable of returning to self-sufficient life through vocational training and microenterprise funding.
+Our Burundian staff work with community leaders to identify widows in poverty capable of reaching financial independence through vocational training and micro-enterprise funding.

 Our journey to sustainable development

 Sister Connection was founded in 2006 to help widows rebuild their lives after decades of war.
 Civil conflict left a generation of widows and orphans without status and without support.
-We connected them to donors who provided the means to rebuild homes and support them financially.
+We connected them to donors who rebuilt their homes and supported them financially.

 Today, Sister Connection serves a new generation of widows.
 While the memory of war is fading, the economic prospects for widows and their children remain bleak.
 Our goal has shifted from the immediate needs of charity to a push for self-sufficiency and sustainable development.